 |Description||Amount if you have applied before the deadline for leaving the country or are not registered in Norway||Amount if you have applied after the deadline for leaving the country|

 Special schemes have been established for assisted return to some countries.
-These schemes provide dedicated financial support arrangements, and practical help to find work, education, and a place to live in the home country.
+These schemes provide dedicated financial grants arrangements and practical help to find work, education, and a place to live in the home country.

-There are special support schemes for certain citizenships, such as the following:
+There are special grant schemes for certain citizenships, such as the following: